Iterative PnP and its application in 3D-2D vascular image registration for robot navigation

 where $\mathbf{K} \in \mathbb{R}^{3\times4}$ is the camera intrinsic matrix and $\pi(\mathbf{T}\mathbf{p}_i,\mathbf{K})$ is the 3D to 2D pin-hole camera projection function defined as:

 Similar to \eqref{Eq_pnp}, \cite{rivest2012nonrigid}~defines 2D points' Euclidean distance sum as the loss function and obtain optimal sensor pose as

-where $\mathbf{T}_{dsa\_cb} \in \mathrm{SE}(3)$ is the pre-calibrated transformation matrix from pre-operative coordinate (CT, for example) to intra-operative coordinate (DSA, for example), $\mathbf{p}_i$ is the 3D source point in homogeneous coordinate and $\mathbf{q}_j$ is the corresponding 2D target point in homogeneous coordinate by closest distance searching.
-Instead of known correspondences, the temporal correspondences between $\mathbf{p}_i$ group and $\mathbf{q}_j$ group are determined by point-to-point closest Euclidean distance searching, which is the same as ICP. \cite{rivest2012nonrigid} relaxed the rotation in $\mathbf{T}$ as an affine matrix for modelling simple deformation.
+where $\mathbf{T}_{dsa\_cb} \in \mathrm{SE}(3)$ is the pre-calibrated transformation matrix from pre-operative coordinate (CT for example) to intra-operative coordinate (DSA for example), $\mathbf{p}_i$ is the 3D source point in homogeneous coordinate and $\mathbf{q}_j$ is the corresponding 2D target point in homogeneous coordinate by closest distance searching.
+Instead of known correspondences, the temporal correspondences between groups $\{\mathbf{p}_i\}$ and $\{\mathbf{q}_j\}$ are determined by point-to-point closest Euclidean distance searching similar to ICP. \cite{rivest2012nonrigid} relaxed the rotation in $\mathbf{T}$ as an affine matrix for modelling simple deformation.

 We define that \eqref{Eq_pnp} with unknown $\mathbf{p}_i$ and $\mathbf{q}_i$ pairs (or $\mathbf{q}_j$ to be specific) can be defined as \textbf{Iterative PnP}.
 Robot and computer vision communities seldom handle this scenario because the correspondences can be obtained with well-known image corner points matching algorithms.
 It only happens in cases like vascular image registration.
 In contrast to PnP, Iterative PnP brings two issues: more outliers and more local minima.
 The following RKHS strategy handles outliers well.
 For local minima, our experiments show that obtaining the correct pose is difficult, but the registration task remains unaffected.